Pointwise convergence of the Klein-Gordon flow: Probabilistic preliminaries

 is sub-Gaussian.
 In particular, there exists $C>0$ such that, for every $r \geq 1$,

 \end{lemma}

 Now we provide improved dispersive estimates for the linear flow evolving by randomized initial data.
-These results are standard, however we sketch the proof for the reader convenience.
-We recall the Bernstein inequality on $\mathbb{T}^d$:
+These results are standard, however we sketch the proof for the reader's convenience.
+We recall the Bernstein's inequality on $\mathbb{T}^d$:

-\begin{lemma} Let $\lambda, \sigma, s, t \in \mathbb{R} $, $p \in [1,\infty)$ and $N \in \mathbb{N}$.
-Then for all $\rho >0$
+\begin{lemma} Let $\lambda, \sigma, s, t \in \mathbb{R} $, $p \in [1,\infty)$, $d \in \mathbb{N}$ and $N \in \mathbb{N}$.
+Then for all $\rho \in (0,d)$

 for some $c > 0$.
 In other words, given $\beta \in (0,1)$ we have that